-It is important that you are able to learn and understand more about the medication that you are prescribed.
-Everyone with Parkinson’s is different so don’t assume your dose or timing should be the same as someone else with the condition.
-Speaking with your specialist and GP is the best way of ensuring you’re are taking the correct medication, in the correct way.
+Everyone with Parkinson’s is different so don’t assume your medication or dosage should be the same as someone else’s.
+If you have any questions, be sure to check with your care team.
+Speaking with your specialist and GP is the best way to be sure you’re taking the right medication in the right way.

-In very rare cases surgery may also be an option, for those people that have symptoms strong enough to beat medication.
-Deep Brain stimulation involves the surgeons implanting a pulse generator into your chest wall.
-This is connected to one or two fine wires placed under the skin, and is inserted precisely into specific areas in your brain.
-A tiny electric current is produced by the pulse generator, which runs through the wire and stimulates the part of your brain affected by Parkinson’s disease.
+In very rare cases where drugs aren’t effective, surgery may also be an option.
+In a process called deep brain stimulation, surgeons implant a pulse generator into your chest wall.
+They connect two fine wires, which they place under the skin and insert precisely into specific areas in the brain.
+The pulse generator produces a tiny electric current, which runs through the wire and stimulates the part of the brain affected by Parkinson’s disease.

 Living with Parkinson’s Disease

-Being diagnosed with a condition like Parkinson’s is a life-changing event.
-You will require long-term treatment in order to control your symptoms and over time you will need to adapt the way that you complete every day tasks.
+A diagnosis of Parkinson’s disease is life-changing.
+You will require long-term treatment in order to control your symptoms. and over time you will need to adapt the way that you complete everyday tasks.

 It is important to know that there are support groups out there for people with Parkinson’s.
-Parkinson’s UK have a wide range of support services available, both online, at home and in your local area.
-You can find out more by visiting their support page.
+Parkinson’s UK offers a wide range of support services online, at home and in your local area.
+You can find out more by visiting their Support page.

-One of the first things that you need to do after being diagnosed is to inform the DVLA and your insurance company.
+After your diagnosis, one of the first things you’ll need to do is inform the DVLA and your insurance company.
 You won’t necessarily have to stop driving.
-You’ll be asked to complete a form providing more information about your condition, as well as details of your doctors and specialists.
-A decision will then be made on whether you’re fit to drive or not.
+However, you will need to complete a form providing more information about your condition, as well as details of your doctors and specialists.
+All of this information will be taken into account to decide whether or not you are fit to drive.

-Work will also be on your mind after being diagnosed.
-Many people with Parkinson’s are able to continue working for a long time after diagnosis, although there are some changes that may need to be made depending on the severity of your symptoms.
-When it comes to your job, here are things to remember:
+You might also worry about your job.
+Many people with Parkinson’s are able to continue working for a long time after diagnosis, although you may need to make some changes depending on the severity of your symptoms.
+When it comes to work, here are some things to remember:

 - Your employer has a duty to offer support and make reasonable changes.

-- You need to inform your employer about your condition if there is a health and safety risk due to your symptoms.
+- You need to inform your employer about your condition if your symptoms pose a health and safety risk to you or others.

-- The Equality Act 2010 and Disability Discrimination Act 2006.
-Both of these explain that it is unlawful for an employer to discriminate against you because of your disability or because of something that happens as a consequence of your disability.
+- According to the Equality Act 2010 and Disability Discrimination Act 2006, it is unlawful for an employer to discriminate against you because of your disability or because of something that happens as a consequence of your disability.